openKolibri/klais-16/readme.md

 The solder jumper marked `RTN_EN` enables the return channel on the last board.
 If a chain of displays is used and needs to be chained to the next row, this will send the signal back though one of the spring connector pins and make it available on the first display making a for a cleaner run of signal between rows.

 #### Mounting
 The mounting holes are placed `3 mm` from all edges and are for `M3` screws in a very close fit with a `3.1 mm` drill and though plated for a bit more ruggedness.
-A `#4` screw can be used as a imperial alternetive.
-They are not connected to any nets, have a `5.5 mm` anular ring for screw heads, and are masked so if screws are not used, the anular ring surface matches the rest of the panel.
+A `#4` screw can be used as a imperial alternative.
+They are not connected to any nets, have a `5.5 mm` annular ring for screw heads, and are masked so if screws are not used, the annular ring surface matches the rest of the panel.

 ![mountingDim]